Attorneys for Trump lawyer Cohen to end representation: source

-WASHINGTON (Reuters) - The legal team for Michael Cohen, U.S. President Donald Trump’s personal lawyer, is expected to stop representing him in the criminal investigation into his business dealings, a person familiar with the matter told Reuters.
+WASHINGTON (Reuters) - Michael Cohen, former personal lawyer for U.S. President Donald Trump, is expected to part ways with attorneys handling the criminal investigation into his business dealings, a person familiar with the matter told Reuters.

 Cohen’s lawyers Stephen Ryan and Todd Harrison of McDermott, Will & Emery LLP, a Washington and New York firm, are expected to complete a review of documents seized by federal prosecutors in an April raid on Cohen’s home and office.
 The court has set a Friday deadline for completion of the review.